hashintel/hash/apps/hash/README.md

 # HASH

-HASH is an open-source, data-centric, all-in-one workspace.
-HASH combines a rich frontend editor with a powerful entity graph that makes it easy to capture and work with structured data.
-HASH is built atop the open [Block Protocol](https://github.com/blockprotocol/blockprotocol) allowing users to easily add new block types and functionality to their workspaces.

-**This app is not yet ready for production use.** For now it is intended to be used as a [test-harness for developers building Block Protocol-compliant blocks](#integration-with-the-block-protocol).
-It is currently not secure, not optimized, and missing key features.

-We will be developing HASH into a production-grade application which can be self-hosted.
-The current design and architecture, while not fully realized, paves the way for further features, scale, and performance.
-You can read about the long-term vision for HASH [here](https://hash.ai/platform/hash).
+HASH is an open-source, self-building database.
+You can [read more about it](https://hash.ai/blog/self-building-database) on our blog.

+HASH provides a powerful graph datastore with its own GUI, for creating and using types and entities, and managing the database's growth.
+Intelligent, autonomous agents can be deployed to grow, check, and maintain the database, integrating and structuring information from the public internet as well as your own connected private sources.

+In the future, we envisage HASH serving as an all-in-one workspace, or complete operating system.

+**We currently recommend using the hosted version of HASH.** We haven't yet written up an official guide to self-hosting HASH, although you can find the code powering the application here in this (rather large) GitHub repository.

 > **Warning:**
 > The repository is currently in a state of flux while some large improvements are being implemented.